ednieuw/Lilygo-T-Watch-2020/README.md

 1 ST7789 colour display</br>
 2 BLE nRF UART connection with a phone with an option to send strings longer than 20 bytes</br>
 3 Time zone corrected time with daylight savings from a NTP server via WIFI</br>
-4 RGBCW LED control on the MCU board</br>
+4 Analog, word and digital clock.</br>
 5 RTC for time keeping when off line</br>
-6 Storage of the settings in the ESP32-C3 SPIFSS Flash memor</br>
+6 Storage of the settings in the ESP32-S3 SPIFSS Flash memor</br>
 7 Menu driven control of preferences with serial monitor, BLE and WIFI-html page</br>
 8 Four languages to display time</br>
-9 Analog and digital clock.</br>
-10 OTA.
+9 OTA.
 Upgrade the software over the air without USB-cable</br> </span></p>

 This software is derived from the [ILI9341 + ESP32-C3 clock]( https://github.com/ednieuw/ESP32-C3-Clock-and-more) seen in the background. https://github.com/ednieuw/Lilygo-WristWatch/assets/12166816/82f1b46f-4dc8-43d3-bf7c-c0fba49e676e